colemickens/platform2-sommelier/power_manager/docs/dark_resume.md

 If a wake from a particular wake source results in Dark Resume when it is not supposed to, these steps might help in debugging what went wrong.

-*   Check if the wake source is waking the device up when dark resume is disabled.
+*   Check if the wake source is waking the device up when Dark Resume is disabled.
 Otherwise Dark Resume logic might not be at fault.
     *    Disable Dark Resume.
     *    Suspend the device: `powerd_dbus_suspend`